neuphonic/pyneuphonic/README.md

 in [snippets/sse/save_audio.py](./snippets/sse/save_audio.py) and
 [snippets/websocket/save_audio.py](./snippets/websocket/save_audio.py) for examples on how to do this.

+### Agents
+🚀 Exciting New Feature Alert! 🚀

+Stay tuned for the upcoming release of our **Agents** feature! 🤖✨ With Agents, you'll be able to create, manage, and interact with intelligent virtual assistants like never before.

+🔜 **Coming Soon!** 🔜

 ## Example Applications
 Check out the [snippets](./snippets/) folder for some example applications.